 - Mix for 5 minutes until smooth and foamy.
 The texture should be light like a mousse.

 - Cook the orzo al dente, according to the package instruction.
 Drain and transfer back to the pot.

-- If the cashew are not toasted, toast them in a frying pan for about 5 minutes over medium-high heat.
+- If the cashews are not toasted, toast them in a frying pan for about 5 minutes over medium-high heat.
 Remove them from the pan when they are golden and roughly chop them with a knife.

 - Add the dill and broccoli sauce to the orzo and stir until well combined.

-- Serve immediately with extra chopped dill, a drizzle of extra virgin olive oil and some toasted cashews on top.
+- Serve immediately with extra chopped dill, a drizzle of extra virgin olive oil, and some toasted cashews on top.